corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/running-a-node.md

 `java -Dcapsule.jvm.args="-javaagent:drivers/jolokia-jvm-1.3.7-agent.jar=port=7005" -jar corda.jar`

 This command line will start the node with JMX metrics accessible via HTTP on port 7005.
+The first metric a Corda developer will see when monitoring is the node status, indicating what the node is currently doing.
+The status is published as: `net.corda.Node.Status`, and is available almost immediately at startup.

 See [Monitoring via Jolokia](../../node/operating/node-administration.html#monitoring-via-jolokia) for further details.

 ## Starting all nodes at once on a local machine from the command line